CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 {% include important.html content="When the first strand synthesis is completed, immediately proceed to the second strand synthesis" %}

 * Add 20 uL second strand marking mix and 5 uL resuspension buffer to each well.
 Pipette up and down 6 times.
+* When not using the in-line control, use 5uL of resuspension buffer to bring the final volume to 50uL.
 * Centrifuge the plate at 600 x g for 30 sec.
 * Place plate in thermocycler and run the ‘2nd strand’ reaction - 16C for 1hr, with the lid set to 30C.